 If an employee's actions are justifiable in refusing to perform a task, this isn't generally considered to be insubordination.

 Employers can avoid legal battles by making a clear, company-wide policy that defines insubordination as well as sub-par work performance.
 One of the best ways to make this clear is to maintain up-to-date, complete documentation relating to personnel decisions and how they affect all employees in the organization.

 It's important for companies to apply the same, consistent workplace policies relating to insubordination because it can occur at any level.
 If employees are required to perform assigned duties, then directors or managers should also be required to do theirs.

 If you need help with understanding workplace insubordination, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.